 EcoBoat Adventure Tours operate daily throughout the year.
 Cape Explorer tour is seasonal from 6 May to 30 September (Every Saturday plus daily during School Holidays) at 3.15pm.

-departure schedule for seasonal location and time details (subject to tide and weather conditions)
+Please check the departure schedule for seasonal location and time details (subject to tide and weather conditions)

 Minimum age: 4 years